neondatabase/neon/libs/postgres_ffi/README.md

 PostgreSQL v14, v15 and v16: bindings and code that depends on them are version-specific.
 This code is organized in modules `postgres_ffi::v14`, `postgres_ffi::v15` and `postgres_ffi::v16`.
-Version independend code is explicitly exported into shared `postgres_ffi`.
+Version independent code is explicitly exported into shared `postgres_ffi`.